Downshifting (lifestyle)

-In social behavior, downshifting is a trend where individuals adapt simpler lives from what critics call the "rat race".
+In social behavior, downshifting is a trend where individuals adopt simpler lives from what critics call the "rat race".

 The long-term effect of downshifting can include an escape from what has been described as economic materialism, as well as reduce the "stress and psychological expense that may accompany economic materialism".
-This new social trend emphasizes finding an improved balance between leisure and work, while also focusing life goals on personal fulfillment, as well as building personal relationships instead of the all-consuming pursuit of economic success.
+This social trend emphasizes finding an improved balance between leisure and work, while also focusing life goals on personal fulfillment, as well as building personal relationships instead of the all-consuming pursuit of economic success.

-Downshifting, as a concept, shares characteristics with simple living.
-However, it is distinguished as an alternative form by its focus on moderate change and concentration on an individual comfort level and a gradual approach to living.
-In the 1990s, this new form of simple living began appearing in the mainstream media, and has continually grown in popularity among populations living in industrial societies, especially the United States, the United Kingdom, New Zealand, and Australia, as well as Russia.
+Downshifting differs from simple living in its focus on moderate change and concentration on an individual comfort level and a gradual approach to living.
+In the 1990s, this form of simple living began appearing in the mainstream media, and has continually grown in popularity among populations living in industrial societies, especially the United States, the United Kingdom, New Zealand, and Australia, as well as Russia.

 Values and motives

 "Down-shifters" refers to people who adopt long-term voluntary simplicity in their lives.
 A few of the main practices of down-shifters include accepting less money for fewer hours worked, while placing an emphasis on consuming less in order to reduce their ecological footprint.
 One of the main results of these practices is being able to enjoy more leisure time in the company of others, especially loved ones.

 The primary motivations for downshifting are gaining leisure time, escaping from work-and-spend cycle, and removing the clutter of unnecessary possessions.
-The personal goals of downshifting are simple: To reach a holistic self-understanding and satisfying meaning in life.
+The goal might be to achieve a holistic self-understanding and satisfying meaning in life.

-Because of its personalized nature and emphasis on many minor changes, rather than complete lifestyle overhaul, it attracts downshifters or participants across the socioeconomic spectrum.
+Because of its personalized nature and emphasis on many minor changes, rather than complete lifestyle overhaul, downshifting attracts participants from across the socioeconomic spectrum.
 An intrinsic consequence of downshifting is increased time for non-work-related activities, which, combined with the diverse demographics of downshifters, cultivates higher levels of civic engagement and social interaction.

 The scope of participation is limitless, because all members of society—adults, children, businesses, institutions, organizations, and governments—are able to downshift even if many demographic strata do not start "high" enough to "down"-shift.

 In practice, down-shifting involves a variety of behavioral and lifestyle changes.
 The majority of these down-shifts are voluntary choices.
 Natural life course events, such as the loss of a job, or birth of a child can prompt involuntary down-shifting.
 There is also a temporal dimension, because a down-shift could be either temporary or permanent.